D221/vocaloid-rate/README.md

 ![Vocaloid Rater Screenshot](assets/main.png)

 Vocaloid Rate is a personal, self-hosted web application for tracking, rating, and exploring Vocaloid music rankings.
-It periodically scrapes data from [Vocaloard](https://vocaloard.injpok.tokyo/en/), providing a clean and feature-rich interface to manage a personal collection of rated tracks.
+It scrapes data from [Vocaloard](https://vocaloard.injpok.tokyo/en/), providing a clean and feature-rich interface to manage your personal collection of rated tracks and playlists.

-The application is built with a Python backend using FastAPI and a dynamic vanilla JavaScript frontend.
+The application is built with a Python/FastAPI backend and a optimized vanilla JavaScript frontend using Tailwind CSS.

 ## Features

-- **Dynamic Track Table:** View the latest Top 300 Vocaloid tracks, with support for sorting by rank, title, producer, and more.
+- **Dynamic Track Table:** View the latest Top 300 Vocaloid tracks with powerful sorting and filtering.
-- **Personal Ratings:** Rate songs on a 1-10 star scale.
-Your ratings are saved locally in a SQLite database.
+- **Personal Ratings & Notes:** Rate songs on a 1-10 star scale and add personal notes, all saved locally.
 - **Interactive Filtering:**
   - Filter by text search for Title (EN/JP), Producer, and Voicebank.
-  - Filter by rating status (Rated, Unrated, All).
+  - Filter by your rating status (Rated, Unrated, All).
   - Filter by chart status (On Chart vs. Expired/Archived).
+- **Custom Playlists:**
+  - Create and manage multiple personal playlists.
+  - Add or remove tracks from any playlist with a single click.
+  - Use a drag-and-drop editor to set a custom order for your playlists.
+  - Import and Export single playlists to share with others.
 - **Dedicated Rated Tracks Page:** A dashboard view of all your rated songs, featuring detailed statistics.
 - **Advanced Statistics:**
   - View your average and median ratings.
-  - See your Top 10 favorite producers and voicebanks, calculated with a weighted Bayesian average.
+  - See your Top 10 favorite producers and voicebanks.
   - Interactive rating distribution chart to filter tracks by a specific score.
 - **Rich Media Integration:**
-  - Embed YouTube videos directly in the track list.
+  - Integrated music player with both audio-only and embedded video modes.
+  - Player controls for shuffle, repeat, and volume.
-  - Fetch and display song lyrics from the VocaDB API, with a language selector.
+  - Fetch and display song lyrics from the VocaDB API.
-  - Button to open the official song page on VocaDB.
-- **Smart Scraping:** The data update process is optimized to first check for changes in the rankings before running a full scrape, saving time and resources.
-- **Modern UI/UX:**
+- **UI/UX:**
-  - Light and Dark mode, with automatic detection of system preference.
+  - Light and Dark mode with automatic system preference detection.
-  - (Not Ready) Fully responsive design with a horizontally scrolling table for mobile devices.
+  - Fully responsive design that adapts from desktop to a mobile-friendly card layout.
-  - Sleek skeleton loaders and debounced inputs for a smooth user experience.

 <details>
 <summary><strong>Click to see more screenshots</strong></summary>